 Future planning areas include locations throughout the County where new development is either underway, has been proposed or is likely to occur.
-These areas will be evaluated for non-binding future land use categories during the first six-month revision of the Master Plan.
+These areas will be evaluated for nonbinding future land use categories during the first six-month revision of the Master Plan.
 Future planning areas as indicated on the Master Plan Map include the following:

-- The Stockton area including Bicentennial Park and Live Oak Landing: - The area surrounding the South Alabama Mega Site: - The Baldwin Beach Express Corridor: - The intersection of State Highway 181 and State Highway 104 including the proposed location for a new Catholic High School; this area has adopted county zoning, Planning District 8 & 37: - The Interstate 65, County Road 47 (Rabun Road) interchange: - The Interstate 10, County Road 64 Extension (Wilcox Road) interchange: - The Stapleton area including the intersection of US Highway 31 and State Highway 59: and - The area surrounding the proposed Mudcat Pointe Subdivision in Seminole.
+- The Stockton area including Bicentennial Park and Live Oak Landing - The area surrounding the South Alabama Mega Site - The Baldwin Beach Express Corridor - The intersection of State Highway 181 and State Highway 104.
+This area has adopted county zoning, Planning District 8 & 37 - Interstate 65 / County Road 47 (Rabun Road) interchange - Interstate 10 / County Road 64 Extension (Wilcox Road) interchange - The Stapleton area including the intersection of US Highway 31 and State Highway 59 - The area surrounding the proposed Mudcat Pointe Subdivision in Seminole